abhi961/movieExplore/README.md

 Search : you can search movie my movie title.

-add to Fav: add to fav toggle state and store data in reducer
+add to Fav: add to fav toggle state and store data in reducer . if you add to fav button show remove from fav.

 API: https://developer.themoviedb.org/docs/getting-started.